 Wear plastic gloves when handling stains!
-The neck, back, and sides should be stained.
+Only the neck should be stained (the back and sides don't require staining).

 We recommend our ColorTone water-soluble stain in an equal mix of tobacco brown and red mahogany.
 Add 25 drops of each color to each ounce of water to produce a warm dark stain.
 For a lighter, redder color, you can use only the red mahogany at 50 drops per ounce of water.
 Test these stains on sanded scrap mahogany first.